 Livestock production is an integral part of Pakistan's agriculture sector and plays a vital role in national economy.
-At present, livestock is contributing about 49.1% to the agricultural sector and 11.4 per cent to the GDP.
-Its net foreign exchange earnings in 2003-04 were 53 billion, which is about 11 percent of the overall export earnings of the country.
+At present, livestock is contributing about 52% to the agricultural sector and 10.9% to the GDP.
 The role of livestock in rural economy may be assessed by the fact that 30 to 35 million of the total rural population is engaged in livestock farming, having 2 to 3 cattle/buffalo and 5 to 6 sheep/goats per family deriving 30 to 40 per cent of income from it1.

 Pakistan's livestock population is supported by feed resources derived from the crops sector, rangelands, grazing areas and agro industrial by-products.
 The type, availability and utilization of these feed resources vary greatly in the country's different agro ecological zones.
 In order of importance, the major feed resources are crop residues (46%), grazing (27%), cultivated fodder (19%), cereal/legume grains and by-products (6%) and oil cakes, meals and animal protein (2%).
 Most farmers (about 75%) have small land holdings on which most of the livestock population is concentrated.
-The smallholders' priority is to grow cereal grains for human consumption, but these also provide straw and stover for their animals, which is low in protein and energy.
+The smallholders' priority is to grow cereal grains for human consumption, but these also provide straw and Stover for their animals, which is low in protein and energy.
 In the case of wheat, the value of the straw is around 60% of that of the grain.
 The nutrients available under the present pattern of feed utilization do not meet the requirements of Pakistan's existing livestock population.

-1 Source: Economic Survey of Pakistan, 2003-04
+1 Economic Survey of Pakistan, 2007-08